emilienschultz/activetigger/README.md

 ## Installation

-You can install `activetigger` via pip:
+You can install `activetigger` via pip (be careful to use Python 3.11):

 ```bash
 pip install activetigger